jd-opensource/velero-plugin-for-jdcloud/README.md

 ## Prerequisites

-- JKE cluster
+- JKE Cluster or other K8S Cluster
 - Git
 - Docker
 - Docker-buildx

 ## Deployment

-1. Log in to a node in the JKE cluster and connect to the cluster.
+1. Log in to a node in the JKE Cluster or other K8S Cluster and connect to the cluster.

 2. Install the Velero CLI tool.